22dylan/22dylan.github.io/_pages/reasearch.md

 <details>
 <summary> <b> Interdisciplinary Alternative Futures Modeling for the Oregon Coast </b> </summary>
 <i> Summary: </i> <br>
-I completed this work during my time as a masters and PhD student at Oregon State University (2018-2023).
+I completed this work during my time as an MS and PhD student at Oregon State University (2018-2023).
 This project in particular was focused on Interdisciplinary modeling of Oregon Coastal communities.
 For this project, I assessed the impact of the Cascadia Subduction Zone (CSZ) on buildings and the transportation network for the entire Oregon coast.
 These methods were integrated into an agent-based model, Envision, as a part of the Oregon Coastal Futures Project. <br><br>

 My work assessing the impacts to the transportation network lead to a journal paper on considering the resilience of road and bridge transportation networks at both local- and regional-scales.
 The local scale refers to considering transportation damage, recovery, and increases in travel times within a community's boundaries (e.g., getting from home to work), whereas the regional scale refers to damage, recovery, and increases in travel times between communities (e.g., getting from community A to community B).
 The publication of this work lead to a press release from Oregon State University and participation in radio interviews by myself and co-authors.<br><br>

 <i> Figures from this work: </i> <br>
 <img src="../images/research/regional.png"><br>
-<figcaption>Figure of the regional highway transportation network showing location of 18 coastal communities that was considered.</figcaption><br>
+<figcaption>Figure of the regional highway transportation network showing location of 18 coastal communities that were considered.</figcaption><br>

 <img src="../images/research/local.png"><br>
 <figcaption>Example of loss of functionality and recovery for one of the coastal communities (Newport, OR).</figcaption><br>